ChrisAchinga/User-registration-and-signin/README.md

 despite containing alot of files, this is just a template to be used for learning and also to improve the page I used a localhost server, in this case i used (xampp). the code used to make the db is saved as register.mysql, but as well you could find details in comments of the files

+Use a local host on your device to run the template. (php must be installed)